nima34366/ECG_Classification/README.md

 ## What's in this repository?

-This repository contains a simple example to illustrate how to format your Python entry for the Challenge.
+This repository contains the code submitted to the Physionet/CinC Challenge 2021 by the team NIMA.
 You can try it by running the following commands on any of the Challenge training sets.
-These commands should take a few minutes from start to finish on any recent personal computer.

-For this example, we implemented a random forest classifier that uses age, sex, and the root mean square of the ECG lead signals as features.
-You can use a different classifier, features, and software for your entry.
-This example is designed **not** not to score well, so you should **not** use it as a baseline for your model's performance.
+We have implemented a deep neural network architecture to perform multi-label classification of 26 cardiac abnormalities from 12-lead, and reduced lead ECG data.

 This code uses four main scripts, described below, to train and test your model for the 2021 Challenge.